aexol/socket-to-markdown/README.md

 # socket-to-markdown

 Analyze socket.yml in current directory and print to `stdout` markdown with socket documentation.
+Project was inspired by jsdoc-to-markdown, though it's far simpler as my needs were simpler.

 ## Installation